-b.
+- b.
 On lots 55 feet or larger, garages shall be designed and located to reduce the visual impact of garage doors along street frontages.
-A mix of garage orientations (i.e. significantly recessed front facing, side-entry, tandem) shall be provided to deemphasize garage dominance.
+A mix of garage orientations (i.e. significantly recessed front facing, side-entry, tandem) shall be provided to deemphasize garage dominance. - c.

-c.
 A minimum of two (2) coach lights shall be placed at the front face of the garage or other appropriate location for security.
-Coach lights shall be proportionate to the size of the front elevation and shall utilize a sensor to operate from dusk to dawn.
+Coach lights shall be proportionate to the size of the front elevation, shall fully illuminate the address plate and shall utilize a sensor to operate from dusk to dawn.
 (CPTED principle)

 d.
-Dwellings with three-car garages shall be designed so that the third car garage is architecturally separated and offset from the other garage doors.
-In addition, it is desirable to orientate the 3rd garage differently or to provide for a detached third car garage (see adjacent image).
+Dwellings with three-car garages shall be designed with the third car garage architecturally separated and offset a minimum two (2) feet from the other garage doors In addition, it is desirable to orientate the 3rd garage differently or to provide for a detached third car garage (see adjacent image).
 The intent of this standard is to soften the garage dominance and provide for horizontal articulation.

 e.
 Incorporate decorative garage doors to assist with the overall design of the front façade.
 Utilizing "carriage style", windows and other non-conventional sectional garage door styles is recommended to provide additional diversity and to better tie in with architectural themes.
+See Figure F f.
+Side-loaded garages shall provide windows or other architectural details that mimic the features of the living portion of the dwelling on the side of the garage facing the street.